 11 crazy helpful ways to survive the first night home with newborn

 Calling your mom is a life saver.
 Do not ever feel shy or embarrassed about it because your mom is there to help you!
+If you have a good relationship with her.
+If not, you can always ask your mom friends, or even an expert.

 That’s how I literally survived my first night with my newborn babies and life after that really.
 You will always find comfort in your moms words of wisdom, advice, tips and everything else.